ditrit/OGrEE-Core/wiki/CLI-language.md

 +layer:[slug]@[applicability]
 ```

 The applicability is the path in which the layer should be added when doing ls.

-`*` and `**` can be used in the definition of the applicability so that the layer will be added in multiple paths. `*` represents any child, e.g. an applicability of /Physical/BASIC/* implies that the layer will be added to all the children of /Physical/BASIC.  `**` represents any child recursively, e.g. an applicability of /Physical/BASIC/** implies that the layer will be added to all children of /Physical/BASIC, to the children of the children and so on.
+Patterns can be used in the applicability (see [Applicability Patterns](#applicability-patterns)).

 Filters are automatically created as empty.
 To add filters, edit the layer using the object modification syntax (see [Modify object's attribute](#modify-objects-attribute)).
 Example: